 SUBPOENA IN NEW JERSEY

-An amended proof gives the person serving the process the opportunity to provide extra or updated evidence of the New Jersey Process Service.
-Any further amendments to a process or evidence of service may be permitted by the court on the circumstances it determines to be appropriate unless doing so would seriously harm the interests of the party against whom the process was issued.
+An amended proof allows the person serving the process to provide additional or updated evidence of the New Jersey Process Service.
+The court may permit any further amendments to the absence of service process or evid on the circumstances it determines to be appropriate unless doing so would seriously harm the interests of the party against whom the process was issued.

 TYPES OF WITNESSES

 - FACT WITNESSES.
 A fact witness is called upon only to verify facts pertinent to the case.
 Only in the county where the person lives, works, or transacts business in person may a subpoena for a deposition be issued, and only at a time and location that is reasonably convenient for the individual.
 It is permitted for a nonresident of this state to be subpoenaed inside the state only at a time and place that is fairly convenient for them and in the county in which they are served, or at such other suitable location as the court orders.` All costs and lost wages spent by witnesses in attending depositions must be reimbursed by the party that subpoenas the witness unless the witness is already subject to deposition on notice.